webrogue-runtime/webrogue-runtime.github.io/topics/example_language_cpp.md

 CMake logo (triangle and wrench) should already appear on the left bar.
 Ensure that "Webrogue WASIp1-threads" kit is selected under "configure" section, then press "configure" icon (file and arrow right) or run "CMake: configure" command.

-To make build process easier, we will create two VSCode task to automatically build and package our WRAPP.
+To make build process easier, we will create two VSCode task to automatically build CMake project.
 Add these two records to `.vscode/tasks.json` (create this file if it not already exists):
 ```
 {